JavierOrdonezA/MultiTelescopeAligner-IRIS-ALMA-and-SDO-images/README.md

 - Future enhancements could include an advanced alignment approach considering projection effects, further refining the precision of the alignment process.

 ### Note: In the function_that_we_used_and_information folder, you'll find essential tools for astronomical image processing, including a function for aligning ALMA images with SDO and IRIS with SDO.
 Additionally, the folder contains a convenient script for downloading SDO data from the JSOC database.
+##
+In the PDF files Aligning ALMA and IRIS images using SDO.pdf and Comparative_Aligning ALMA and IRIS images using SDO.pdf, we present interactive posters that showcase how the proposed method aligns ALMA and IRIS images using SDO data.
+These interactive materials provide an in-depth and clear understanding of our methodology, offering a comprehensive and engaging view of the alignment process.

 ![Alineación ALMA con IRIS](IMAGES_RESULTS/Table_ALMA_Alignment_with_IRIS.png)